 A. Referring to the Honor Council.
-If after initial discussion with the student (VII.C), the Reporting Party remains concerned that a violation may have occurred (and provided an early resolution agreement under Sec.
-VIII is not possible), he or she submits a report through Community Values & Restorative Practices to the Chair of the appropriate Honor Council within five days (or longer, provided the latter finds good cause for the delay).
-Upon receipt of the report, the Chair will notify the Respondent of the alleged misconduct, inform him/her of his/her right to receive the assistance of a student advisor [FN36] and provide him/her with a list of current Council members, as well as instructions for the Respondent to indicate whether he or she believes any member of the Council would be unable to render a fair decision based on the facts and circumstances presented[FN37]
+If after initial discussion with the student (VII.C), the Reporting Party remains concerned that a violation may have occurred (and provided an Early Resolution agreement under Sec.
+VIII is not possible), the party submits a report through CVRP to the Chair of the appropriate Honor Council within five working days (or longer, provided the latter finds good cause for the delay).
+Upon receipt of the report, the Chair will notify the Respondent of the alleged misconduct, inform the Respondent of the right to receive the assistance of a student advisor [FN42] and provide the Respondent with a list of current Council members, as well as instructions for the Respondent to indicate whether the Respondent believes any member of the Council would be unable to render a fair decision based on the facts and circumstances presented[FN43]

-C. Honor Council Chair’s Obligation to Report to Community Values & Restorative Practices.
-The Chair will immediately notify Community Values & Restorative Practices of any reports of alleged violation received by that Council.
+C. Honor Council Chair’s Obligation to Report to CVRP.
+The Chair will immediately notify CVRP of any reports of alleged violation received by that Council.

 1. Alleged violations of both the Honor Council and the Student Code of Conduct.
 If the alleged misconduct involves possible violations of the Honor and Student Conduct codes, the Dean of Students will determine which forum, student conduct or honor, is appropriate to resolve the charges.
-In any case, there may only be one hearing to resolve the matters asserted.
-The Dean’s decision is final and may not be appealed.
+In any case, there can only be one proceeding to resolve the matters asserted.
+The Dean of Student’s decision is final and cannot be appealed.

-2. Proper Jurisdiction.
-Before commencing an investigation, the Chair must first determine that the Honor Council has proper jurisdiction over the matter.
-Proper jurisdiction results when the alleged conduct reasonably constitutes a possible violation of the Code, the alleged violation was committed while the person was a student as defined in the Student Handbook, and the matter asserted is not inconsequential.
-The Chair must disclose the decision regarding jurisdiction to the Reporting Party, the Respondent, and the Council within two days.
-If the Chair finds that the Council does not have proper jurisdiction for any of the above reasons, he/she will submit a 1-3 line summary of the matter, to be maintained by the Dean of Students, and dismiss the case.
+2. Proper Authority.
+Before commencing an investigation, the Chair must first determine that the Honor Council has proper authority to address the matter.
+Proper authority results when the alleged conduct reasonably constitutes a possible violation of the Code, the alleged violation was committed while the person was a student as defined in the Student Handbook, and the matter asserted is not inconsequential.
+The Chair must disclose the decision regarding jurisdiction to the Reporting Party, the Respondent, and the Council within two working days.
+If the Chair finds that the Council does not have proper jurisdiction for any of the above reasons, the Chair will submit a 1-3 line summary of the matter, to be maintained by the Dean of Students, and dismiss the case.
 All other records of the matter will be destroyed within two weeks of the decision.